vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 * Activities that often, but not always, occur in between:

   * `smd` = scalp massage done.
-After getting into bed, I generally do scalp massage with one hand while usin my phone in the other.
+After getting into bed, I generally do scalp massage with one hand while using my phone in the other.
 This may last anywhere from 5 minutes to 30 minutes.

   * `mmd` = masseter massage done.
 The masseter massage is brief, about 1 to 2 minutes.